India's Jubilant signs licensing deal for Gilead's COVID-19 drug

-(Reuters) - India’s Jubilant Life Sciences Ltd said on Tuesday it had signed a non-exclusive licensing agreement for selling Gilead Sciences Inc’s experimental COVID-19 treatment remdesivir in 127 countries, including India.
+(Reuters) - India’s Jubilant Life Sciences Ltd (JULS.NS) said on Tuesday it had signed a non-exclusive licensing agreement for selling Gilead Sciences Inc’s (GILD.O) experimental COVID-19 treatment remdesivir in 127 countries, including India.

 The drug earlier this month received the U.S. Food and Drug Administration’s emergency use authorization to treat COVID-19 patients.